nttmdlab-nlp/VDocRAG/README.md

 [![Conference](https://img.shields.io/badge/CVPR-2025-blue)](#how-to-cite)
 </div>

 This repository includes the VDocRAG introduced by the following paper: Ryota Tanaka, Taichi Iki, Taku Hasegawa, Kyosuke Nishida, Kuniko Saito, and Jun Suzuki.
-"VDocRAG: Retirval-Augmented Generation over Visually-Rich Documents".
+[VDocRAG: Retirval-Augmented Generation over Visually-Rich Documents](http://arxiv.org/abs/2504.09795).
 In Proc. of CVPR 2025.

 **VDocRAG** is a new RAG framework that can directly understand diverse real-world documents purely from visual features.